Moldova

 The average volume of discharged waters to the country’s rivers is 9,220 million m³ per year.
 Pollution types associated with these discharges are nutrients and biochemical oxygen demand (BOD).
 According to estimates, point sources make up between 8-10% of all nutrient loads – 1,600 tonnes of nitrogen and 100 of phosphorus.
 Estimates show approximately 17,500 tonnes of nitrogen and 1,600 tonnes of phosphorus.
 The main substances, according to national statistics, are N, P and BOD.
 A deposit of nearly 5,000 tonnes of pesticides is located in the lower Prut Basin.
 Approximately 70% of banned pesticides are DDT and HCH.

-For detailed information on the above, download the fact sheet below.
+For more detailed information and statistics on the above, please download the 'Facts & Figures' fact sheet below.